+35725368683

 Intellectual Property Law of Cyprus

-Definition of intellectual property
+Specifics of intellectual property in Cyprus

 Types of intellectual property and their difference from each other